SvgDiagram

 The SVG element will horizontally fill the parent widget.

-This method returns the SVG Draw object instance, you can use to create SVG elements.
+This method returns the SVG Draw object instance, which you can use to create SVG elements.

 enableDrag(element, enabled)

-Enables or disable dragging on an SVG element.
+Enables or disables dragging on an SVG element.

 See SvgDiagram.makeDraggable() method.